plastic-labs/honcho/README.md

 ```

 2. Edit the `.env.template` file to specify the type of database and
    connection_uri.
-For testing sqlite is fine
+For testing sqlite is fine.

+> Honcho has been tested with Postgresql and SQLite

 ```env
 DATABASE_TYPE=sqlite